 Every artist needs good sales skills to successfully sell their work.
-Understanding your unique value proposition is the first step, followed closely by practicing the right body language that will communicate confidence and competence to your potential buyers.
+Understanding your unique value proposition is the first step, followed closely by practicing the right body language and active listening that will communicate confidence and competence to your potential buyers.
 These skills lay a great foundation upon which to build a trusting rapport with your customers.
 When you sell your work, you’re not just selling a piece of art; you’re selling yourself, and your collectors will not buy from you if they don’t trust you.

 When you think of the word “trust” it’s unlikely that a door-to-door salesman immediately comes to mind.
 Pencil artist Owen Garratt of The Pencilneck, however, has broken the mold.
 He began his art career as a door-to-door salesman selling other people’s art to businesses, and what he learned about honesty and sales along the way has made him incredibly effective at selling his art.
 These principles have been condensed down from a much longer interview, which you can listen to here: What a $1 Million Art Business Looks Like With Owen Garratt.